Ample completions of OMs and CUOMs: Ample completions of OMs

 (iii)$\Rightarrow$(ii): Suppose that some proper face $\F(X)$ of $G$ is not a cube.
 Then there exists a $\Theta$-class $E_i$ such that $\F(X)$ is contained in one of the halfspaces $G^-_i$ or $G^+_i$, say $\F(X)\subseteq G^+_i$.
 Then $\F(X)$ is a face of $G^+_i$, thus $G^+_i$ does not satisfies (IC), thus is not ample.

-(ii)$\&$(iii)$\Rightarrow$(i): Let $G$ be an OM of rank $r$ such that every proper face is a hypercube and all halfspaces are AMPs.
-Since all maximal antipodal subgraphs of the halfspace of an OM have the same VC-dimension and the VC-dimension of a hypercube is its dimension, all cocircuits $X$ have the same support size.
+(ii)$\&$(iii)$\Rightarrow$(i): Let $G$ be the tope graph of an OM $\covectors$ of rank $r$ such that every proper face is a hypercube and all halfspaces are AMPs.
+Since all maximal antipodal subgraphs of the halfspace of the tope graph of an OM have the same VC-dimension and the VC-dimension of a hypercube is its dimension, all cocircuits $X$ of $\covectors$ have the same support size.
 Since $G$ is antipodal by Lemma \ref{lem:antipodal}, $\vcd(G)$ is one more than the VC-dimension of $F(X)$.
 Thus, all $X$ have support of size $m-r+1$.
 This implies, that every set of size $m-r+1$ is the support of a cocircuit, since otherwise it has to be in containment relation with some cocircuit $X$, which then contradicts the support size property. \end{proof}